TheresLundqvist/hangman-game/README.md

 ### **Main game page**

-* User's is greeted by a big pattern saying "Let's hang!" with a welcome message instructing them to input a username.
+* User's is greeted by a big pattern saying "Let's HANGman!" with a welcome message instructing them to input a username.
 * The instructions for the game appears in the terminal after the user has choosen a username.
 * The game will start as soon as the user presses the enter key.